niegit/nie-lab-mkdocs/docs/labs/networking/add-devices-to-network.md

     !!! tip "Can you hear me now?"
         The `ping` command is one of the most commonly used network utilities for troubleshooting.
 This command sends a series of network packets to a designated IP or host in order to check if they can "talk" to one another.
 It's mostly used to verify that another device is online, and that the devices can establish a connection between one another.

-        💡**Tip:** By default `ping` only sends 4 packets then stops, but using `ping -a` creates a **rolling ping** that runs continuously until stopped with `ctrl+c`.
+        💡**Tip:** By default `ping` only sends 4 packets then stops, but using `ping -t` creates a **rolling ping** that runs continuously until stopped with `ctrl+c`.
 This can be helpful when rebooting a server as it allows you to start a rolling ping against it to monitor the reboot progress and verify when it's back up.

         [📚Read more about Ping](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/ping)